 Sooner or later, they will ask you a technical question.
-Accounting standards are important, and they develop them all the time.
+Accounting standards are important, and they evolve all then time.

-To say just, “yes, I have a knowledge of it”, would not help you, however, because this question have typically a second part.
-If you said you knew the standards, they would ask you something about them, for example, “explain the latest changes to IAS”.
+To say just, “yes, I have a knowledge of the standards”, would not help you much, however, because this question have typically a second part.
+If you said you knew the standards by memory, they would ask you something about them, for example, “explain the latest changes to IAS”.

-Employers should know (and sometimes they really do know) that the accounting standards are difficult.
+Employers should know (and sometimes they really do know) that the accounting standards represent a complex and wide issue.
 While they can give you a practical question, they should not ask you something like, “tell me the content of IAS 19″.

-Good accountant should be able to find what he needs for his job.
+Good accountant should be able to find what they need for their job.
 But it is impossible to know everything.
-You should convince them that you have a good source (for example here) to check IAS (or IFSR) and to quickly find the correct updated information.
+You should convince them that you have a good source (for example here) to check IAS (or IFSR) and to quickly find the correct and updated information.

-However, if you find some time to check the recent changes in the standards, and present them in an interview, it will be a big plus.
-Such a behavior demonstrates that you really care about your job, and keep your knowledge up to date.
+However, if you find some time to check the recent changes in the standards, and present them in an interview, it will be a big plus for you.
+Such behavior demonstrates that you really care about your job.